Ensosense/product-api/README.md

     cd product-api
     ```

-2. **Install Dependencies**:
+2. **Install Dependencies(local development)**:
     ```bash
     mvn install
     ```

 ## Configuration

 - **AWS DynamoDB Configuration**: Ensure that your AWS credentials are configured properly.
-You can set environment variables or use an AWS credentials file(used in this application).
+For local development you can set environment variables or use an AWS credentials file(used in this application).

 ## Usage